RichiDevelops/Portfolio/README.md

 **Description/Summary:**
 Implementation of a car management cross-platform application in Flutter and GO-Backend with SCRUM.
 **My role:**
 (Full-Stack)-Developer.
-Implementing API-Endpoints & Bugfixes, Design of Navigation Concept & Screens in Figma, Implementing Screens with backend connection in Flutter.
+Implementing API-Endpoints & Bugfixes, Design of Navigation Concept & Screens in Figma.
+Implementing Screens with backend connection in Flutter.
 **Example features I worked on:**
 - API endpoints for user, vehicle and triplog
 - UUIDs for postgres table primary key fields instead of auto-id